chengmeowz/project-posture/README.md

 - [X] Decide X and Y.
    - we set X as Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), and Total Velocity (cm/s);
-   - Y as MVPA_minutes.week first, and do it again with switching them)
+   - Y as MVPA_minutes.week first, and do it again later with switching them

 ----------